Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to all users.

 9. 8-James_Bond Script
 This script, when executed grants permissions to only the other users and none for owner and group.

+10. 9-John_Doe Script
+This script grants permission as: -rwxr-x-wx 1 for the hello file.